Click here to visit our sponsor Pit Stop Boss (Banner)

 Yet overall, the Ferrari was never really a match for the two cars that fought it out for the Constructors' Championship, and for much of the year it was about damage limitation.

 As ever, Michael Schumacher gave it his best shot, and some would say that the German gave some of his best performances during the season.
 Then again, there were days (Shanghai), when even the seven-time champion must have wondered why he'd bothered getting out of bed.
-Then again, at Imola, and again at Suzuka, he was awesome.
+At Imola, and again at Suzuka, however, he was awesome.

 In his sixth season with Ferrari, Rubens Barrichello clearly felt it was time to make a change, a situation exacerbated by the performance of the car.
 Then again, the Brazilian, having played second-fiddle to Schumacher for so long, will not have been happy with the incidents at Monaco or Indianapolis, when his teammate made it quite clear - yet again - that he doesn't take prisoners, not even within his own team.